Night Network: Nightime

 On Friday, Saturday and Sunday nights, Meridian & Channel broadcast its own version of Nightime, presented in-vision from Southampton by ex-Late Night Late presenter Graham Rogers.
 Both Carlton and Meridian/Channel services utilised the same on-screen branding and presentation throughout the week.
-Around this time, programming largely consisted of output airing on the other services as well as imports including French soap Riviera and in the case of Meridian, regional programming, including World Of Sailing and Freescreen, an experimental series featuring viewers' videos and social action features.
+Around this time, programming largely consisted of output airing on the other services as well as imports including French soap Riviera and in the case of Meridian, regional programming, including World of Sailing and Freescreen, an experimental series featuring viewers' videos and social action features.

 ITV Night Time from LNN

 From 13 February 1995, London News Network (a subsidiary of Carlton & LWT) launched a revamped overnight service featuring new neon-themed presentation (without any station-specific branding) and a year later, a brand slogan – Television with Attitude.
-Initially broadcast in London only, the service expanded on 5 June to most of the regions formerly served by Granada's version of Night Time (which had been following the same schedule as LNN's service since the start of the year).
+Initially broadcast in London only, the service expanded on 5 June to most of the regions formerly served by Granada's version of Night Time, which had been following the same schedule as LNN's service since the start of the year.
+Similar to the previous ITV Night Time service from London, live continuity announcements were only made during weekdays.
+On weekends, the presentation used an automated system of pre-recorded announcements to introduce the programmes.

 New original programming was also produced for the network including Bonkers!, Bushell on the Box, Carnal Knowledge, Club @vision, Cyber Cafe, Cybernet, Curtis Calls, Hotel Babylon, God's Gift, Late and Loud, The Paul Ross Show, Pyjama Party, The Lads and Rockmania.
 Although less reliant on imports than before, shows including Coach and Box Office America continued to feature within the schedules.